 User journey: Accessing resources inside the trust boundary

 As an employee, Alice is operating inside of the trust boundary of Woodgrove.
 Woodgrove acts as the identity provider (IDP) and maintains complete control of the identity and the configuration of the apps Alice uses to interact within the Woodgrove trust boundary.
-To use resources in the Azure AD trust boundary, Alice provides potentially multiple forms of proof of identification to sign in Woodgrove’s trust boundary and access the resources inside of Woodgrove’s technology environment.
-This is a typical scenario that is well served using a centralized identity architecture.
+To use resources in the Microsoft Entra ID trust boundary, Alice provides potentially multiple forms of proof of identification to sign in Woodgrove’s trust boundary and access the resources inside of Woodgrove’s technology environment.
+Multiple proofs is a typical scenario that is well served using a centralized identity architecture.

 Woodgrove manages the trust boundary and using good security practices provides the least-privileged level of access to Alice based on the job performed.
 To maintain a strong security posture, and potentially for compliance reasons, Woodgrove must also be able to track employees’ permissions and access to resources and must be able to revoke permissions when the employment is terminated.

 Alice only uses the credential that Woodgrove maintains to access Woodgrove resources.
-Alice has no need to track when the credential is used since the credential is managed by Woodgrove and only used with Woodgrove resources.
+Alice has no need to track when the credential is used since Woodgrove is managing the credential and which is only used with Woodgrove resources.
 The identity is only valid inside of the Woodgrove trust boundary when access to Woodgrove resources is necessary, so Alice has no need to possess the credential.